Sir Boateng Online

 How does it work?

-The trick employed here to connect the multiple LCD to the arduino is the use of the I2C Chip PCF8574A.
-To get started we have to refer to the I2C to Hexadecimal table.
+The trick employed here to connect the multiple LCD to the Arduino is the use of the I2C Chip PCF8574A.
+To get started we have to refer to the I2C in the Hexadecimal table.

 connect multiple lcd to arduino: I2C PCF8574A hexadecimal table